Halos after LASIK

 A large retrospective study of LASIK patients found that halos were reported by 30%, glare by 27%, and starbursts by 25%.
 (Bailey et al, 2003)

-In the top image below, the yellow caution sign and the white stripe on the edge of the road have a halo, whereas the streetlight has a starburst.
-The second image shows halos around table lamps and loss of contrast sensitivity after LASIK in dim light.
-In the third image, four variations of halos are shown.
+In the image below, the yellow caution sign and white stripe on the edge of the road have a halo, whereas the streetlights have starbursts.